blutorange/primefaces-monaco/README.md

 # Usage

+Make sure you're running at least PrimeFaces 7.0.
 Include this as a dependency:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>